If you are like me, realizing that there is nothing wrong with wanting to be rich took some effort. A serious effort.

 Sociologists commonly appraise wealth in terms of class or socioeconomic status.

-Researchers then measure and express social class in terms of the variables family wealth and income, level of education, and the prestige of profession or career.
+Researchers then measure and express social class in terms of the variables family wealth and income, level of education, and profession or career prestige.

 Social class is an important cultural dimension, and in a consumerist society translates to status symbols that become part of one’s identity.

 And this is what we sensed as kids at high school: When money becomes your identity, something has gone wrong.
-So while we were fools at interpreting our overall life situation, we were right with our hunch about the integrity of personality.
+So while we were fools at interpreting our overall life situation, we were right with our hunch about personality integrity.

-When money becomes your identity, you are losing your identity and surrender yourself to external pressure and stress.
+When money becomes your identity, you lose your identity and surrender yourself to external pressure and stress.